c-neto/carlosneto.dev/blog/2024/2024-02-08-starship-zsh.md

 $ curl 'https://raw.githubusercontent.com/c-neto/ansible-configure-fedora/main/files/dotfiles/.zshrc' > "$HOME/.zshrc"
 ```

-> __Key Binding Tip__: You can customize the `bindkey` values according to your preferences.
+> <i class="fa-solid fa-circle-info"></i> __Key Binding Tip__: You can customize the `bindkey` values according to your preferences.
 To find the code for your keys, run `$ cat -v` and press the desired key; the code will be displayed in your shell.
 This way, you can modify the functions like `forward-word`, `backward-word` based on your key preferences.

 - `8`: Restart your terminal, the results will be like this: